 HealthCare.gov will continue to evolve until 2014.
 At that point, the site will also function as a portal to all state-administered insurance exchanges, which are required by the new legislation.
 In the short term, however, there are yellow feedback boxes located all over HealthCare.gov; the government is requesting user feedback on each page so that the site can continually be improved for consumers.

-If you'd like to learn about other features of the health care reform legislation, see the links on the next page.
+If you'd like to learn about other features of the health care reform legislation, see the links below.

 - Lawrence, Jill.
 "Healthcare.gov: The Government is Here to Help.
 Really."
 Politics Daily.
 July 1, 2010.
 (July 1, 2010)http://www.politicsdaily.com/2010/07/01/healthcare-gov-the-government-is-here-to-help-really/

 - Newmark, Craig. "healthcare.gov -- real info on new healthcare options."
 San Francisco Gate.
 June 30, 2010.
 (July 1, 2010)http://www.sfgate.com/cgi-bin/blogs/newmark/detail??blogid=67&entry_id=66984